 “Wait, when did THAT article come out?”
-“When did THAT procedure change?”
-If you’ve ever found yourself missing some new bit of blood banking news, you might want to use a tool that is becoming indispensable!
+If you’ve ever found yourself missing out on a new bit of Transfusion Medicine news, you might want to use a tool that is becoming indispensable!
 Yes, it’s Twitter!

 I’m honored to have four doctors that are killing it on Twitter join me for a round table discussion about how to use the platform as a blood banker!
 These docs are among many leading the charge for using Twitter to keep up with new developments, instantly connect with a worldwide community, enjoy learning from a conference even when you can’t attend, and even have an impact far beyond you imagined!

 Dr. Jerad Gardner